 This trail is a circular walk between Batheaston riverside car park and the toll bridge.
 It is about 2km long and includes a kissing gate and (avoidable) cattle grid but no steps.

-It is a gentle walk that closely follows the river and highlights willows and alders, both water loving trees.
+It is a gentle walk that closely follows the river and passes near willows and alders, both water loving trees.

 If you want to find out more about the trees, visit The Woodland Trust, or Forestry England.